ejpsoil/inspire_soil_gpkg_template/geopackage/README.md

-The file "INSPIRE_SO_V01.gpkg" is the empty geographic database.
+The folder "INSPIRE SO empty" contains the empty INSPIRE Geopackage.
+Only the codelist table has been populated with the necessary codelists available in the INSPIRE registry (https://inspire.ec.europa.eu/registry).

 **Please note: Some codelists within the geopackage have not been published online yet, while others are internal codelists for managing forms.**

-The file "INSPIRE_SO_DEMO_V01.gpkg" is the geographic database containing sample data.
+The folder "INSPIRE SO with data" contains the INSPIRE Geopackage with sample data.

-The file "INSPIRE_SO_DEMO_QGIS_V01.gpkg" is the geographic database containing sample data, along with data input and visualization forms.
+The folder "INSPIRE SO with data and QGIS project" contains the INSPIRE Geopackage with sample data, along with data entry and visualization forms.
-For proper use, it is necessary to open the QGIS project "INSPIRE_SO," which you will find inside the geopackage after connecting it to QGIS.
+For proper use, it is necessary to open the QGIS project "SO_PRJ," which you will find inside the geopackage after connecting it to QGIS.

-**Please note: The style files are still in progress, so they may appear incomplete and in some cases may even function incorrectly.**

 The file "DB_Schema.png" contains the database schema.